RobertFehrmann/concurrency_framework/README.md

 * number of statements per batch
 * name of inputput table

 The input table provides the SQL statements to be executed.
-It has an ID (statement_id) and a JSON document in a variant column.
+It has an ID (statement_id) and a JSON document in a variant column (sqlquery).
+Both names are hard coded and any input table to the framework has to have those 2 attributes.
 The actual sql statement is defined in an array called sqlquery.
 As in the example below, you can submit multiple sql statements within the arrary.

 ```
 create or replace table meta_schema.statements as
 select